davidbaladi/react_crud_todo_list_app/README.md

 (Instructions to run server)
 1) cd into /server
-2) run "node index.js" to start machine local server *Any edits to index.js requires reloading or nodemon installation for hot-reloading
+2) run "node index.js" to start machine local

+*Any edits to index.js requires reloading or nodemon installation for hot-reloading

 (Dependencies)